SantanderMetGroup/ansible-thredds-cluster/roles/haproxy/README.md

 Role haproxy
 =========

-This roles installs HAProxy compiling the source code, copies the configuration file and runs it.
+This roles installs HAProxy compiling the source code and copies an initial configuration file.
 Further configuration is required by running the role haproxy-gateway-tds.

 Role Variables
 --------------